Lately, I’ve been helping a lot of men fix their online dating profiles. The conversation usually goes something like:

 Here’s what happens when a girl sees crappy photos:

-- She scrolls past your profile while browsing because you don’t catch her eye.
+- She swipes past your profile while browsing because you don’t catch her eye.

 - She gets turned off by a lack of quality – they’re too boring, blurry, or vulgar.
 If she’s putting the time in to create her profile and look around, she wants to know you take it seriously, too.